top of page

 Biocular Fine Saccades

-Biocular fine saccades are small, rapid eye movements that both of your eyes make together to help you focus on a nearby object or shift your gaze between different points of interest.
+Biocular fine saccades are small, quick eye movements both eyes make together to focus on a nearby object or shift gaze between points of interest.

 Biocular Peripheral Awareness

-Biocular peripheral awareness is the ability to be aware of objects and movements on the sides of your vision while focusing on something directly in front of you, like being able to notice things in your peripheral vision without turning your head.
+Biocular peripheral awareness is noticing objects and movements on the sides of your vision while focusing on something in front of you.

 Biocular Rotational Pursuits

-Biocular rotational pursuits are eye movements where both eyes work together to smoothly track and follow a moving object, such as when you watch a spinning top without any blurriness or double vision.
+Biocular rotational pursuits are eye movements where both eyes smoothly follow a moving object, like watching a spinning top without blur or double vision.

 Biocular Smooth Fusional Divergence

-Biocular Smooth Fusional Divergence is the ability of our eyes to smoothly and comfortably move outward to maintain single vision when looking at an object moving away from us, like when tracking an object moving into the distance.
+Biocular Smooth Fusional Divergence is our eyes' ability to move outward comfortably to keep single vision as an object moves away into the distance.

 Biocular Smooth Vertical Vergence - Right Supravergence / Left Infravergence